-Finally, the Law of Votes and Scrutiny regulates the propaganda that the different candidates or positions may broadcast during electoral periods.
-According to such law, during the period running from 30 to three days before the relevant election or referendum, OTBS concessionaires shall freely assign 30 minutes every day to electoral propaganda related to the election of the president of the republic, the election of congress members or national referendums.
-But if the presidential election is held jointly with the election of congress members, OTBS concessionaires shall assign 40 minutes every day to electoral propaganda.
+Finally, the Law of Votes and Scrutiny regulates the propaganda that different candidates or positions may broadcast during electoral periods.
+According to this law, during the period running from 30 to three days before the relevant election or referendum, OTBS concessionaires shall freely assign 40 minutes every day to electoral propaganda related to the election of the president of the republic and the election of the Chilean congress members or national referendums (distributed in 20 minutes for the president's propaganda and 20 minutes for the congress members' propaganda).